Glossary of Terms

 Heterotroph

-An organism that is other-nourished; obtains energy from the breakdown of complex
+An organism that is other-nourished; obtains energy from the breakdown of complex organic substances; a

-consumer (see primary consumers, secondary
+consumer (see primary consumers, secondary consumers).

 Hibernation